 - Click Program Overview under Ratings & Reviews in the Dashboards navigation menu.

 You can narrow data used in the reports by using the filters at the top of each view.
 Refer to Filter data for more information about available filters.

-The Collection and Sentiment section measures your performance in collecting new reviews and the willingness of customers to recommend your company’s products or services to others.
+The Review Volume and Sentiment section measures your performance in collecting new reviews and the willingness of customers to recommend your company’s products or services to others.

 Total native reviews indicates how many reviews were submitted on your site, as opposed to syndicated from another site.
 This includes reviews that have been either Approved, Rejected, or are Pending moderation.
 Approved is the total number of native reviews approved by moderation.
 Rejection rate is the percentage of total native reviews that have been rejected by moderation.

 Average Rating provides a standard measure of customer sentiment.

 Recommend is the percentage of customers who recommend a product, taken from the sum of all customers who responded with “yes” or “no” to one of two questions: Would you buy this product again? or Would you recommend this to a friend?

 % 4+ star reviews is the percentage of total native reviews with 4 or 5 stars.